Inclement Weather Alerts

 Do the shows DPAC hosts ever cancel performances due to inclement weather?

 Almost never.
-In fact, just one performance in the over 1,500 we have hosted has ever been cancelled due to inclement weather.
+In fact, just two performances in the over thousands we have hosted has ever been cancelled due to inclement weather.
 The shows we host control this decision and only cancel or postpone their shows in the following situations:

 - Performers are unable to travel to DPAC.